367 Moseley Road,

 Located in the south Birmingham district of Balsall Heath.
 One of the first of the English Atmospheric style cinemas, the Alhambra Cinema was (not uncommonly) an eclectic mix of styles.

-The foyer, with its mosaic floor, was Egyptian style, the café considered Algerian style whilst the auditorium was based on the Moorish Palace at Granada in Spain!
+The foyer, with its mosaic floor, was decorated in an Egyptian style, the café considered Algerian style whilst the auditorium was based on the Moorish Palace at Granada in Spain!

 Bronze lanterns with intricate patterns provided the lighting whilst a large plaster sun dominated the plain barrel vaulted ceiling.
 The side walls were arched and contained stencilled scenes.
 The rectangular proscenium was flanked by marble columns in a Moorish style (with a domed ‘temple’ either side serving as an exit) and very richly draped.